 - The best arthritis shoes need to be stable enough to help create as normal a gait pattern as possible.
-In cases of big toe joint arthritis, I order rocker bottom shoes which roll the foot through the damaged joint.
+In cases of big toe joint arthritis, I order rocker bottom shoes, which roll the foot through the damaged joint.

 - Flexible, soft uppers and foam padded interiors are best to gently cushion and protect arthritic feet.
-Stretch materials provide a pressure free fit as they shape to the specific contours of the feet.
+Stretch materials provide a pressure free fit, as they shape to the specific contours of the feet.

-- Sometimes there is arthritis of the hands which makes putting on shoes difficult.
-A hook and loop (Velcro) closure or tie-less lace shoes are a big help.
+- Sometimes there is arthritis of the hands, which makes putting on shoes difficult.
+A hook and loop (velcro) closure or tie-less lace shoes are a big help.